-Shortcut: Instant term life insurance quotes will be displayed using the form on the left or above (mobile devices).
+Shortcut: Instant term life insurance quotes will be displayed using the form on the left or below (mobile devices).
 You can select Prudential as the company and choose your health class based on the blood pressure criteria discussed on this page.

 Prudential is one of the leading life insurance carriers and certainly one to consider.
 They offer competitive rates, a strong financial background, and a name you can trust.